Lucy-Glanville-Brown/battleships/README.md

 There are three boards, the Player's Board and the Computer's Board which are both displayed, and a hidden board which holds the position of the computer's battleships which the player needs to find.

-Each  board has 8 rows and 8 columns, the rows are 1 to 8, and the columns are A to H, and each cell contains a spaces.
+Each  board has 8 rows and 8 columns, the rows are 1 to 8, and the columns are A to H, and each cell contains a space.

 Each battleship occupies one cell, and before the game starts, the computer generates the position of 5 battleships that the player and computer need to find to win, and populates the player and hidden boards with them by replacing the space with a "@".
 The computer board is left blank so that the player cannot see the computers choices.